-Consumers who open a checking account at a bank or credit union typically get a debit card that gives them instant access to their money.
-A debit card works like a check, in that you withdraw money from your own bank account when you use it to pay for a purchase or withdraw cash.
+Checking accounts you open at a bank or credit union automatically come with a debit card in most cases.
+The debit card is linked to your account and works like a check, in that you withdraw money from your own bank account when you use the card to pay for a purchase or withdraw cash.

 Your bank might offer a debit card rewards program as an incentive for customers to use their cards.
 Discover, for example, gives 1% cash back on up to $3,000 in purchases each month.

-A credit card is a revolving line of credit with a borrowing limit set by the bank that issues the card.
-You can use the card to make purchases and cash withdrawals up to the amount of your credit limit, and you pay off the debt over time.
+A credit card is linked to a revolving line of credit with a borrowing limit set by the bank that issues the card.
+You must apply and be approved for the card.
+Once you are, you can use the card to make purchases and cash withdrawals up to the amount of your credit limit, and you pay off the debt over time.
 But unless you repay the entire balance each month, you’ll find yourself paying interest on the outstanding amount.

 Some cards have rewards programs that pay you cash back, travel miles or other bonuses for using your card.

 You’ll know your card is a credit card if you see the logo of a payment-processing network, such as Visa, on the front and the word “debit” does not appear on the card.

 Is Debit Better Than Credit?

 Whether debit is a better choice than credit depends on your financial situation and how you manage your money.
 Each one has unique benefits: